Verizon: A Champion for LGBTQ Rights Every Day

 Every June, lesbian, gay, bisexual and transgender (LGBTQ) members of the Verizon team join communities across the U.S. to celebrate Pride month.
 It’s one of many moments throughout the year we recognize the power in our diversity.
-This year, we will be present at more than 25 parades and festivals across the U.S. and in Dublin, Ireland.

-Verizon’s Credo guides our employees on how to reinforce the inclusive workplace culture that helps us meet the needs of our diverse customer base.
+Verizon’s Credo guides our employees on how to reinforce an inclusive workplace culture that helps us meet the needs of our diverse customer base.
 The Credo states “We embrace diversity and personal development not only because it’s the right thing to do, but also because it’s smart business.”
 This is a fundamental principle of who we are and how we work.
 One way we live this ideal is by implementing business practices that support workplace equality for LGBTQ employees.

 - We opposed state bills that are discriminatory against LGBTQ individuals.
 Verizon senior executives signed a Joint Statement from Tech Industry Leaders highlighting diversity, fairness and equality as integral values to our industry.
 We also joined Georgia Prospers, a business coalition that opposed anti-LGBTQ state legislation.